free case evaluation

 Why Do I Need An Attorney?

 You may be able to navigate the U.S Equal Employment Opportunity Commission (EEOC) claims process on your own, and you will need to file a Charge with the EEOC before proceeding with your lawsuit.
 The EEOC claims process must notify employers charged in this manner.
 You could also file a claim through a Fair Employment Practice Agency (FEPA), and these agencies typically “double-file” received complaints with the EEOC.

 Like most of the country, California operates under an at-will basis for employment.
 However, an employee who loses his or her job for discriminatory reasons or for taking a protected action may have a valid wrongful termination claim.
 Additionally, if the termination violated an employment contract, the fired employee may have grounds for legal action for breach of contract.

 If your employer fired you in violation of an employment contract, it’s important to know what constitutes an employment contract.
 This could be an oral or written agreement, or the employer may imply a contract in several ways.
 For example, if the employer states upon your hiring that a firing may only happen under specific circumstances and fires you outside of this scope, you would have a strong claim for wrongful termination.

 Handling Your Wrongful Termination Claim

 If you believe you have a wrongful termination claim in California, the attorneys at Rafii & Associates, P.C. want to hear your story.
-Contact our office Call to schedule a consultation with one of our attorneys.
+Call to schedule a consultation with one of our attorneys.
 We can help you determine whether an illegal firing occurred and give you an estimate of the damages you could receive in a successful lawsuit.